sccn/labstreaminglayer/docs/info/network-connectivity.rst

 IP address in order to have its ports forwarded.

-Once all ports are forwarded on both sides, both outlet and inlet IP addresses need to be added to the `KnownPeers` setting in the configuration file.
+Once all ports are forwarded on both sides, both outlet and inlet IP addresses need to be added to the :samp:`KnownPeers` setting in the configuration file.
 This will override the multicast discovery mechanism and only allow pairing between those endpoints.
-While you're in the file, make sure the `SessionID` setting is something other than default for debugging and courtesy purposes.
+While you're in the file, make sure the :samp:`SessionID` setting is something other than default for debugging and courtesy purposes.

-Distribute this configuration file between the outlet and inlet and *make sure the directory and file names are correct per your OS distrubution.* **If the name of the file is not exactly `lsl_api.cfg`, liblsl will not read it.**
+Distribute this configuration file between the outlet and inlet and *make sure the directory and file names are correct per your OS distrubution.* **If the name of the file is not exactly :samp:`lsl_api.cfg`, liblsl will not read it.**

 Finally to test that a remote connection is established, use a outlet/inlet test using example files such as: